skrish30/hexology-demo/README.md

 * Watson Assistant - The web chatbot used.
 Version 2.0
 * Watson Speech to Text - Dependency Management
 * Watson Discovery - Used to query and filter transcript.
 Version 1.0

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+* Bootstrap - Used for front-end design template.
+Version 4.3.1
+* jQuery - Used for messages emit and receive.
+Version 3.4.1
+* Node.js - Used as develope environment.
+Version 10.16.0
+* MongoDB - Used as an additional function to save user profiles.
+Version 4.0.8

 ## Authors

-* **Che Zhang** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **Che Zhang** - *Initial work*
 * **Subhakrish Krishnamra** - *Initial work*
 * **Yiwen Zou** - *Initial work*
 * **Zhenyu Luo** - *Initial work*

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License